AKiniyalocts/imgur-api/README.md

 # imgur-api
 An open sourced imgur api for Android.
 (WIP)

+# Prerequisites
+You will need to go to <a href="https://api.imgur.com/">https://api.imgur.com/</a> and register an application to use anything in this library.

 # Plan
 Create a simple library mirroring the availble api endpoints from <a href="https://api.imgur.com/">imgur</a> for use in Android.
 We'll use <a href="http://square.github.io/retrofit/">Retrofit</a> to create our REST client, and then go from there.